 Is it safe to walk the French Way of St.James alone as a woman?

 If you don’t speak any Spanish don’t worry about it most pilgrims are not Spanish.
-The majority of people I met on the Camino could speak pretty good English.
+The majority of people I met on the French route could speak pretty good English.
 In fact, on this route, there were really many pilgrims from the US, Canada, and the UK compared to the other Camino routes English here was probably the most spoken language.
-As for local people, many of them don’t speak English though those who work in albergues or hotels do but there is always someone around who can help and translate for you.
+As for local people, many of them don’t speak English though those who work in albergues or hotels do there is always someone around who can help and translate for you.